 Bowser Junior, in New Super Mario Bros., is the type who runs off after every fight, while his papa is the type who gets resurrected.

 ShellShock from Ratchet: Deadlocked requires you to face him almost five times in the same level before he finally succumbs to you.

 In most 2-D Sonic the Hedgehog games, Doctor Robotnik/Eggman is an extreme example of this.
 Not only is he a boss in every game, but the boss of almost every level therein; other bosses are the exception rather than the rule.
 He runs away after his vehicle is destroyed, and has a new one ready by the next encounter.

 Metroid: Other M has this flying anomalacris creature called the Rheodigan.
-Appears out of nowhere, fires seeker missiles at you, and all sorts of crazy shit.
+Appears out of nowhere, fires seeker missiles at you, and all sorts of attacks.
 After the fourth fight, he finally dies and gives up the Seeker Missiles.
 In the end of the Playable Epilogue, you have an enemy rush before the final boss.
-THERE ARE ANOTHER TWO OF THE RHEODIGAN.
-Thankfully, they die there and then.
+There are other two Rheodigans, but they die there and then.